aidanduffy68-prog/behavioral-oracle/README.md

 ## Core Thesis

+**We built the first reverse oracle.**

+Traditional oracles measure asset prices (BTC/USD, ETH/USD).
+Reverse oracles measure trader behavior (retention, churn, LTV).

+**The missing oracle layer:** Nobody's measuring "Will this trader come back after liquidation?"
+We are.
-**Trader retention is a liquidity problem.**

-Exchanges continuously balance retention incentives (FRY tokens) and trader attention (activity, deposits, volume) to keep users engaged after liquidations.
+**Trader retention is a liquidity problem.** Exchanges continuously balance retention incentives (FRY tokens) and trader attention (activity, deposits, volume) to keep users engaged after liquidations.
 We're building an AMM to automate this at scale.

 **Instead of tokens ↔ tokens, we trade: Retention signals ↔ Trader attention**